 Previous feedback suggested that the decimal points in “PCI DSS v3.2.1” were getting a little out of hand, and it was time for a rebrand.
 Just kidding.
-While the 12 core PCI DSS requirements remain fundamentally the same, the upcoming changes are to ensure account data is properly protected, and that businesses are clear on their responsibilities in making that happen.
+While the 12 core PCI DSS requirements remain fundamentally the same, the changes for PCI DSS v4.0 are to ensure account data is properly protected, and that businesses are clear on their responsibilities in making that happen.

-The new version of PCI DSS will include an expansion of requirements in developing security and technology areas, including mobile phones and tablets, contactless payments, cloud adaptation, new software development practices, and increased dependence on third parties.
+PCI DSS v4.0 includes an expansion of requirements in developing security and technology areas, including mobile phones and tablets, contactless payments, cloud adaptation, new software development practices, and increased dependence on third parties.

-While we can’t provide a definitive PCI DSS v4.0 compliance checklist until later in the year, here are some best practice tips to help you get all your security ducks in a row:
+With PCI DSS v4.0 in effect, here are some best practice tips to help you get all your security ducks in a row:

-If you maintain your compliance and keep control of your environment, you'll be well placed to meet PCI DSS v4.0.
+If you maintain your compliance and keep control of your environment, you'll be well placed to meet PCI DSS v4.0 requirements.
 Remember, you can always check in with us for guidance.
 Our experts are more than ready to help you with the PCI DSS v4.0 requirements.

 Implementing PCI DSS compliance in your business can seem intimidating, especially if you don't have an existing framework to properly protect account data.

 To help reduce the scope of your PCI DSS compliance, Adyen offers integrations that handle most of the PCI DSS requirements for you: